In Medellin, Atletico Nacional Stirs Passion Among Soccer Fans Around Pablo Escobar

 By Kevin Dimetres

 The modern mystique of Medellin’s Atletico Nacional Futbol Club lies in its controversial past; Nacional was the one-time play toy of Colombian cocaine kingpin Pablo Escobar.

 I wasn’t sure what to expect when I visited Medellin and watched Atletico Nacional compete against crosstown rival Itagui Futbol Club.
-But the allure of Nacional’s illustrious tradition, Medellin’s provocative history, and the contentious stature of Escobar’s pop culture prestige were something I had to see with my own eyes.
+But the allure of Nacional’s illustrious tradition, Medellin’s provocative history, and the contentious statue of Escobar’s pop culture prestige were something I had to see with my own eyes.

 Nacional experienced a pop culture rebirth with the international release of “Two Escobar’s”, a documentary detailing the controversial rise of Colombian narco-soccer.

-The film displays spellbinding images of the vibrant and vivacious Nacional fans engrossed in a surreal soccer experience unlike any sporting event I had witnessed back in the States.
+The film displays spellbinding images of the vibrant and vivacious Nacional fans engrossed in a surreal soccer experience, unlike any sporting event I had witnessed back in the States.